 Dr Debbie Tolson is the Alzheimer Scotland Professor of Dementia at the University of the West of Scotland.
-She is a long-time ally of QNIS and a member of The Fair Dementia Care Commission.
+She is a long-time friend of QNIS and a member of The Fair Dementia Care Commission.
 In this blog, she highlights the Commission’s new recommendations; its call for action on advanced dementia; and, its implications for community nursing.

 It is not a coincidence that the Alzheimer Scotland Centre for Policy and Practice is led and staffed by people with a background in community-based nursing.
 Whether providing care and support in people’s homes or in residential settings, community-based nurses know a great deal about the realities of dementia.